altagir/tools/README.md

 These are the binaries present in ```/crypto/tools```, which you will call most

 * mine
-⋅⋅⋅main script to mine manually, use -h for help ⋅⋅⋅remembers last config used, called from mining.service or used manually (multiple mining)
+  * main script to mine manually, use -h for help
+  * remembers last config used, called from mining.service or used manually (multiple mining)
 * mc
-⋅⋅⋅ mine change : prompt a list of coins to switch mining to. (this only applies to daemon, if you are mining manually, do not use as it will respawn the daemon)
+  * mine change : prompt a list of coins to switch mining to. (this only applies to daemon, if you are mining manually, do not use as it will respawn the daemon)
 * ms
-⋅⋅⋅ mine status : detailled status of mining
+  * mine status : detailled status of mining
 * mu
-⋅⋅⋅ mine uptime : shows uptime of current miner (daemon)
+  * mine uptime : shows uptime of current miner (daemon)

+* enable_autoreload
+  * enable_autoreload 0|1
+  * enable or disable periodic checking of mining (crontab calling mcheck-service)
+  * you may want to disable this when mining manually or testing

+* overclock
+  * PLEASE CUSTOMIZE !! it will not run on your system due to a check of hostname

+* install
+  * Automate installation for a fresh lubuntu / debian install
+* mcheck-service
+  * if 2 GPUs use less than IDLE_GPU (in /etc/mining.conf), restart daemon.
+Called from crontab
+* update
+  * helper script to update git repos
+* updateRec
+  * update all subfolders in current directory containing git

+* prices
+  * fetch current prices for space separated COINS_PRICES defined in CONFIG
+* prices
+  * same as prices, but without the names (useful for copypasting in a spreadsheet)

+* symbolic links to installed / compiled miners : bfgminer, ccminer, ewfb, zm

 ***
 ## Installation (from a fresh lubuntu 17.10 installation)